Who We Are

 If you have already been Confirmed in a similar denomination (such as Anglican or Catholic), you might also be able to join by being received into our branch of the One, Holy, Catholic and Apostolic Church.

 For specifics, please contact, Fr.
-Dewayne, our Pastor
+Joshua, our Interim Pastor

 by clicking the "Get in Touch" button below.